Travel Guide for Finnish Lakeland

-The area has an interesting history with charming old lake towns.
-In connection with a visit here, you will explore the local culture, spice up with the local lifestyle, and a taste of the local and organic food.
+The area has an exciting history with charming old lake towns.
+In connection with a visit here, you will explore the local culture, spice up with the local lifestyle, and taste the local and organic food.

 Endless recreational activities

-Do you want to try out adventure experiences on your own, it is very recommended to start an adventure experience in one of the national parks.
+Try adventure experiences on your own; it is very recommended to start an adventure experience in one of the national parks.
 The information centres here can be a big inspiration and help in connection with your choices.